An Estimand-Focused Approach for AUC Generalization and Cross-Study Benchmarking

-where both $i$ and $j$ are random observations from the target population.
-The estimand $\tau_0$ averages over all pairwise comparisons of biomarker values between responder ($D=1$) and non-responder ($D=0$) individuals, providing a measure of how accurately $Y$ predicts the response $D$.
-The AUC can be estimated as a U-statistic \citep{Bamber1975}.
-To identify $\tau_0$ using the observed validation data $\mathcal{V}$, the following assumptions are required. \begin{assumption}[Positivity] For identification, we assume the following positivity conditions hold:
+where $i$ and $j$ are independent draws from the target population.
+This estimand averages pairwise comparisons of biomarker values between responders and non-responders and can be expressed as a U-statistic \citep{Bamber1975}.
+Identifying $\tau_0$ from the observed validation cohort $\mathcal{V}$ requires the following assumptions.